remote-no-code/FPGA-IP-DEVELOPMENT/ip/timer_ip/docs/integration_guide.md

 On reset:

 * Timer is disabled
-* Counter is cleared
+* Counter value is cleared
-* Timeout signal is deasserted
+* Timeout flag is deasserted
-* LEDs are turned OFF

-Ensure reset polarity matches system conventions.
+Ensure reset polarity matches the system reset convention.

 ---

-## 9. Timing & Clocking Notes
+## 9. Timing and Clocking Notes

-* Timer operates on system clock
+* Timer operates on the system clock
-* Countdown rate = 1 decrement per clock cycle
+* Countdown rate is one decrement per clock cycle
 * Timer resolution depends on clock frequency

 Example:

-* 12 MHz clock → 12 million ticks per second
+* 12 MHz clock → 12 million timer ticks per second

 ---